 Bernie Sanders on Corporate Regulation

 Bernie is calling for Real Wall Street Reform.
-He believes that we cannot continue to allow our nation’s wealthiest corporations avoid paying their fair share of taxes.
+He believes that we cannot continue to allow our nation’s wealthiest corporations to avoid paying their fair share of taxes.
 These companies stash tens of billions of dollars in overseas tax havens while receiving billions in government subsidies and exploiting tax loopholes.
 Bernie believes this is fundamentally unfair and damages our economy.
 Instead, he argues that multinational corporations and wealthy elites must pay their taxes so we can invest that money in America’s small businesses and working people.